bw-empowered-conversations/Back-End/README.md

 :exclamation: *Requires authorization token.*

-Also requires a json object in the body which only contains the information to be changed (username and/or password).
+Also requires an object in the body which only contains the information to be changed (username and/or password).
 If the password changes, the new password will be hashed before being stored in the database:
 ```js
 .put( 'https://bw-empowered-conversations.herokuapp.com/api/user', { password: "newpass" } )
 ```
-Should return a json object containing the user **id** and **username**:
+Should return a json object of the user, without the password hash:
 ```json
 {
   "id": 2,